 11 Winning Strategies to Beat Other Risk Players

-- Know what rules you're using.
-There are various editions and versions of Risk, so be sure that you're not playing one game while everyone else is playing another.
+- Players should know what rules to use.
+There are various editions and versions of Risk, so they should be sure to play the same game everyone else is playing.

-- Australia is a good continent to control at the beginning of the game, since it's easy to hold (it only has one point of attack from outside the continent) and get the continent bonus.
+- Australia is a good continent to control at the beginning of the game since it's easy to hold.
+It only has one point of attack from outside the continent, and players can get the continent bonus.
 South America, with only two points of attack, is almost as good.

-- When you control a continent, position your armies to protect the points of attack much more so than the less vulnerable interior countries.
+- When a player controls a continent, their position for the armies is to protect the points of attack much more so than the less vulnerable interior countries.

-- Don't bother conquering an entire continent unless you think you can hold it for at least a full turn, because controlling a continent makes you an attractive target for other players to attack.
+- Players shouldn't bother conquering an entire continent unless they think they can hold it for at least a full turn because controlling a continent makes players an attractive target for other players to attack.

-- Try not to let other players control continents, but don't weaken yourself too much in the process.
+- It's important for players not to let other players control continents, but equally important for players not to weaken themselves too much in the process.

-- Whenever possible, attack with a large group or armies rather than a medium-sized one.
+- Whenever possible, players should attack with a large group of armies rather than a medium-sized one.

-- If you're playing with mission cards, it's generally better to start by going after a full continent.
-Once you have armies to work with, go after your mission.
+- When players are playing with mission cards, it's generally better to start by going after a full continent.
+Once the player has armies to work with, they can go after their mission.

-- When trying to complete a mission, take steps to make sure that you don't make it obvious what your goal is.
-If you don't mask your intentions, your opponents will catch on.
+- When trying to complete a mission, players can take steps to make sure that they don't make it obvious what their goal is.
+If the player doesn't mask their intentions, their opponents will catch on.

-- If you're playing with increasing card redemption values (the standard rule in most versions), hold on to your cards as long as possible.
+- If players are playing with increasing card redemption values (the standard rule in most versions), they can hold on to their cards as long as possible.
 This is particularly true near the beginning of the game.

-- Hold on to wild cards as long as possible at any point in the game.
+- Players can hold on to wild cards as long as possible at any point in the game.

-- If you're defending a country, and you have an option of how many dice to roll, always roll as many as possible.
-This increases your chances of a successful defense.
+- If players are defending a country, and they have an option of how many dice to roll, they can always roll as many as possible.
+This increases their chances of a successful defense.